appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Debugging.md

 Tap to check status.
 Shows a checkmark if the Appcues deep link is properly configured.
 See <doc:URLSchemeConfiguring> for information about error messages.

+### Push Notification Configuration Status

+Tap to check status and send a test push notification.
+Shows a checkmark if Appcues push notifications are properly configured.
+See <doc:PushNotificationsDebugging> for information about error messages.

 ### Screen Tracking Status

 Shows a checkmark if a screen event has been observed since the debugger was launched.
 You may need to navigate to another screen in your app for the debugger to observe a screen event.